mtchuikov/file-writer/README.md

 ## Example of usage

 file-writer can be integrated with popular logging libraries.
-This example shows how to use it with zerolog to log messages to stdout and to a file.
+This example shows how to use it with zerolog to log messages to stdout and to a file:

 ```go
 package main